[?] Subscribe To The Bookkeeping Blog

 For example, sometimes till receipts do not have a description of your purchase.
 In these instances, write on the back what the purchase was for.
 The auditor needs to know it was related to your business ... and I guarantee you won't have clue come audit time if you haven't followed this habit.

 CRA does allow some exceptions to invoice requirements.
-They are listed on their website at Businesses> GST/HST> Organizations> ITCs> Invoice requirements> Exceptions to invoice requirements.
-The reduced invoice requirements are categorized as follows:
+The requirements are listed on their website at Businesses> GST/HST> Organizations> ITCs> Invoice requirements> Exceptions to invoice requirements.
+The reduced invoice requirements pertain to the information your books must capture under the following categories:

 • unvouchered cash payments